GSA/digitalgov.gov/content/events/2018/07/2018-07-20-plain-language-summit.md

 Visit [plainlanguage.gov](https://www.plainlanguage.gov/) or [join the community](https://digital.gov/communities/plain-language/).

-## Audience
-Federal employees who are interested in plain language and want to learn more.
+**Audience:** Federal employees who are interested in plain language and want to learn more.

 ## Agenda